ocsf/ocsf-docs/CONTRIBUTING.md

 ### In brief -

 1. Determine all the `attributes` (including fields and objects) you would want to add in the `event_class`
-2. Check the [dictionary](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) and determine the new fields that you require, and the objects (https://github.com/ocsf/ocsf-schema/tree/main/objects), many of your desired attributes may already be present.
+2. Check the [dictionary](https://github.com/ocsf/ocsf-schema/blob/main/dictionary.json) and the [/objects](https://github.com/ocsf/ocsf-schema/tree/main/objects) folder, many of your desired attributes may already be present.
 3. Define the missing attributes → Adding a `field` , Adding an `object`.
 4. Determine which category you would want to add your event_class in, note it’s  `name`
-5. Create a new file →  `<event_class_name.json>` inside the category specific subfolder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events)folder.
+5. Create a new file →  `<event_class_name.json>` inside the category specific subfolder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
     1. TASK - Update category.json to make the names consistent with the folder names, probably can also order the categories in alphabetical order
 6. Define the `event_class` itself → Adding an `event_class`.
 7. Finally, verify the changes are working as expected in your local [ocsf-server](https://github.com/ocsf/ocsf-server).